 3.6 Contractors are requested to indicate on the bid if they will extend the pricing, terms, and conditions of this bid to other government agencies, if the CONTRACTOR is the successful vendor.
 If the successful vendor agrees to this provision, participating agencies may enter into a contract with the successful vendor of the purchase of the service and commodities described herein based on the term, conditions, pricing, and percentages offered by the successful vendor to the CITY.
 Minor changes in terms and conditions may be negotiated by participating agencies following the award of this contract.
 All government agencies may participate in the final contract which includes Placer County.

-4.0 GENERALREQUIREMENTS

 A. The successful contractor will be required to work closely with the designated Project Manager for the City of Rocklin Department of Public Services; the successful contractor shall identify an individual who will serve as the key contact person and to specify other staff who will perform various tasks.
 Any substitutions of staff during the course of the contract must be agreed upon by the Project Management team in writing, in

 advance of such substitution.

 B. Required information to be included in response to this RFP:

+1. Cover sheet signed by an individual authorized to make commitments on behalf of the contractor.

+2. Statement of Project Understanding: Describe an understanding of the process and steps to occur to complete the requirements of the project after the contract is awarded.

 4

 Appendix A